Academic Integrity

 UBC and the Irving K. Barber Faculty of Science take Academic Integrity very seriously – in fact, it’s what all members of UBC’s community, from first-year undergraduates to publishing professors, aspire to when they do research, and is the foundation of what makes your education one of the finest in the world.

-It has come to our attention that there are a small number of students who have attempted to exploit the current online learning situation in dishonest ways.
+There are a small number of students who have attempted to exploit online learning situations in dishonest ways.
 These students have engaged in a variety of unethical behaviours, including stealing quiz and exam answers, working together on independent assignments/quizzes/tests, and using tutors and tutoring websites to complete their work.

 Would you know cheating if you saw it or were worried that you were doing it?
-It’s not always the old-fashioned example of looking at another student’s test; in this online world, cheating can happen in many forms, as outlined in the Academic Honesty and Standards and Academic Misconduct policies in the UBC Okanagan Academic Calendar.
+It’s not always the old-fashioned example of looking at another student’s test; in this online world, cheating can happen in many forms, as outlined in the Expectations of Academic Integrity and Academic Misconduct policies in the UBC Okanagan Academic Calendar.

 What is cheating?